The National Optometric Association: Making optometry more accessible

 Future of the NOA

-Since the NOA was founded, there are more minority students, graduates and eye doctors who work in the field.
+Since the NOA was founded, the number of minority students, graduates and optometrists working in the profession has increased.
 The association has since shifted more efforts to bringing vision services to communities that have little or no eye care.
-The NOA also educates people about the importance of regular eye exams and treatments to help prevent vision loss.
+The NOA also continues to educate people about the importance of regular eye exams and treatments to help prevent vision loss.